 We all have areas where fat has accumulated and is really hard to get rid of, areas such as the abdomen and the flanks.
-What if you could take that fat from those unwanted areas and move it to an area where you could use it?
+What if you could take that fat from those unwanted areas and move it to an area where you would like more contour and volume?

 You’d have facial fat grafting, a great way for patients to add volume to sunken cheeks or to fill out smile lines or under eye tear troughs.

-Dr. Walker performs facial fat grafting for our patients from Dallas and the surrounding areas.
-To learn more about the procedure or to determine whether you are a candidate, please call (972) 661-5077 for our Dallas office today!
+Board Certified Plastic Surgeon Dr. Walker performs fat grafting surgery for our patients from Dallas and the surrounding areas.
+To learn more about the procedure or to determine whether you are a candidate, please call (972) 661-5077 from our Dallas office today!

 What is facial fat grafting?